cyterat/deepstate-map-data/README.md

 ## To Do

-    - Write a simple script using notebook code.
+- ~~Write a simple script using notebook code.~~ ✅
-    - ~Set up Github Actions for daily updates.~
+- ~~Set up Github Actions for daily updates.~~ ✅
 - Something I have not yet thought of.